Felix Nussbaum: Exile and hiding

 After Nazi Germany attacked Belgium in 1940, Nussbaum was arrested by Belgian police as a "hostile alien" German, and was subsequently taken to the Saint-Cyprien camp in France.
-The desperate circumstances in the camp influenced his pictures of that time.
+The desperate circumstances in the camp influenced his work during this time.
 He eventually signed a request to the French camp authorities to be returned to Germany.
 On the train ride from Saint-Cyprien to Germany, he managed to escape and settled with Felka in occupied Belgium, and they began a life in hiding.
 Without residency papers, Nussbaum had no way of earning an income, but friends provided him with shelter and art supplies so that he could continue his craft.
-In 1943 he painted the Self Portrait with a Jewish identity card.
-In the painting there is a tree (Nussbaum translates into Nuttree in English) whose branches are cut, with one branch bearing blossoms.
+In 1943 he painted The Self Portrait with a Jewish identity card.
+In the painting there is a tree ("Nussbaum" translates to "nut tree" in English) whose branches are cut, with one branch bearing blossoms.

+Deportation and murder

-In 1944, the Nussbaum family was greatly impacted by the plans of Nazi Germany; Philipp and Rahel Nussbaum were killed at Auschwitz in February, and in July Nussbaum and his wife were found hiding in an attic by German armed forces.
+In the space of a single year, Nussbaum's entire family was murdered in the Holocaust.
+His parents, Philipp and Rahel, were murdered at Auschwitz in February, and in July Nussbaum and his wife were found hiding in an attic by German armed forces.
 They were arrested, sent to the Mechelen transit camp and given the numbers XXVI/284 and XXVI/285.
-On 2 August, they arrived at Auschwitz, and a week later, Felix was murdered at the age of 39.
+On 2 August, they arrived at Auschwitz, and his wife was likely murdered upon arrival, while Nussbaum was assigned prisoner number B-3594.
 On 3 September, Nussbaum's brother was sent to Auschwitz, and on 6 September his sister-in-law and niece were also murdered there.
-In December, his brother – the last of the family – died from exhaustion in the camp at Stutthof.
-Within one year, the entire Nussbaum family had been murdered.
+In December, his brother died from exhaustion in the camp at Stutthof.

+In 1955, Nussbaum was declared legally dead with 9 August 1944 selected as his date of death.

+In 2014, researchers at the Russian state archives in Moscow identified a report from the Auschwitz infirmary dated 20 September 1944 that showed Nussbaum was treated for a blister on his left index finger.
+Nussbaum was not among the prisoners present on 27 January 1945 during the liberation of Auschwitz, and there are no known records of transfer to a separate concentration camp, leading researchers to conclude Nussbaum was murdered between 20 September 1944 and 27 January 1945.